 Call Discussion with Client: Babal

-Information of the client: Received a call from , a seed businessman wants to develop a software for his business from me as he is facing problem in keeping record of his business and also to promote his business online, he is looking for a software for his business moreover he want SEO and mobile friendly website that should open in any mobile and tablet as per the requirements
+Information of the client: Received a call from Babal, a seed businessman wants to develop a software for his business from me as he is facing problem in keeping record of his business and also to promote his business online, he is looking for a software for his business moreover he want SEO and mobile friendly website that should open in any mobile and tablet as per the requirements

 Primary objective of the project: Babal is in the seed business.
 But he is facing huge losses due to mismanagement of the seeds needed.
 As the records are manual, it causes redundancy and even are difficult to manage, so he needs a proper software to minimise his losses and make his business profitable by reducing the damages or by knowing what actually is needed, how much is needed, for whom it is needed and during which season it is needed.